dynamsoft-docs/camera-enhancer-docs-mobile/programming/javascript/user-guide/index.md

   <select class="dce-sel-resolution"></select>
   ```

-  > By default, only 3 hard-coded resolutions (1920 x 1080, 1280 x 720, 640 x 480), are populated as options.
+  > By default, only 4 hard-coded resolutions (3840 x 2160, 1920 x 1080, 1280 x 720, 640 x 480), are populated as options.
 You can show a customized set of options by hardcoding them.

   ```html
   <select class="dce-sel-resolution">